mindyouragents/mindyouragents.github.io/_pages/about.markdown

 Hi there!
 I am Saurav.

-I am a product-led solution architect and software engineer, currently into developing AI agents and multi-agent systems for every day enterprise problems and productivity.
+I am a product-led solution architect and software engineer, currently into developing AI agents for every day enterprise problems and productivity.
 Building mostly on Python, Java and OpenAI.

 I write here on my learnings and opinionated views on agentic AI and software engineering in general.